 INTRODUCTION

 An Industry is a group of establishments (businesses) engaged in the same or similar types of economic activity.
-Industry Impact Analysis (Detailed) is an Event Type in IMPLAN that allows you to enter any piece of the Leontief Production Function (LPF) to analyze a change in Production.
-If the type of business is known to the analyst and the operations require customizations to the LPF, then an Industry Impact Analysis (Detailed) Event is most appropriate to model the impact as it allows for more control over the inputs.
+Industry Impact Analysis (Detailed) Events are used in IMPLAN to model a change in production for a business or Industry when a user has more than one known value.
+If the business or Industry operations differ from the Industry’s Regional Leontief Production Function (LPF), then an Industry Impact Analysis (Detailed) Event is most appropriate to model the impact as it allows for more control over the Direct Effect inputs.

 Event Type | Industry Impact Analysis (Detailed) |